IPCS INCHEM Home

 Dust explosion possible if in powder or granular form, mixed with air.

-The substance decomposes on heating producing toxic fumes and irritating fumes, causing fire and explosion hazard.
+Decomposes on heating.
+This produces toxic and irritating fumes.
+This generates fire and explosion hazard.
 Reacts violently with fluorine.
-Reacts with strong acids, strong oxidants.
+Reacts with strong acids and strong oxidants.

 NOTES